Partnerships & Industry

 - Our medical students gain experience in one of the leading medical centres in the UK, which serves over three million people in the local area in addition to many more national and international patients who are referred to specialist units

 - Through the establishment of the NIHR-funded Oxford Biomedical Research Centre and the Oxford Health Biomedical Research Centre, in partnership with Oxford University Hospitals and Oxford Health NHS Foundation Trusts respectively, discoveries in basic and applied biomedical research quickly result in improvements in healthcare and medical innovations

-The Divisional Business Development team works in partnership with UCB’s academic alliances team to manage the alliance by supporting the activities of the Strategic Alliance steering board, strategic collaborative projects, Pump Priming awards and individual project leads.
+The Divisional Business Development team works in partnership with Novo Nordisk to manage the alliance by supporting the activities of the Strategic Alliance steering board, strategic collaborative projects, Pump Priming awards and individual project leads.

 SPIN-OUT COMPANY: CIRCADIAN THERAPEUTICS